The Three Feathers: Translation

 The tale was sometimes translated as Dummling and the Toad in English compilations.

-Variants
+Analysis

+Tale type

-The tale is widespread in folktale collections, attesting to a prince who finds a love interest in a(n/ sapient) animal of the female sex.
+The tale is classified in the international Aarne–Thompson–Uther Index as type ATU 402, "The Animal Bride": a prince finds a love interest in a sapient animal of the female sex.
 As the story progresses, the prince - the youngest of three royal children - begins to fall in love with the magical animal, and, as his father asks for the princes to show their brides, the animal princess suggests she comes as she is.
 When the animal bride arrives at the palace with her fantastical carriage, pulled by other animals or dragons, she transforms into a beautiful princess.

+Variants

+The tale is widespread in folktale collections.
 The tale type of the Prince-Animal Bride love story was very popular in the salon culture of 17th century France, as attested by the presence of such motifs in the literary works of, for instance, Madame d'Aulnoy.